c0rner/ctf/matrix/README.md

 <details><summary>Hint 5</summary>

 ## How does it work?
-Key to solving the challenge requires you to understand how the variables `a`, `b` and `c` as seen in bytecode disassembly interact and modify code flow.
+Key to solving the challenge requires you to understand how the variables `a`, `b` and `c`, as seen in bytecode disassembly, interact with and modify code flow.

 </details>
 <details><summary>Hint 6</summary>